-In the future, the minimum wage rate will be indexed to New Brunswick’s consumer price index, rounded to the nearest five cents.
+For the second year in a row, the minimum wage rate has been indexed to New Brunswick’s consumer price index, rounded to the nearest five cents.
 Linking the minimum wage to the consumer price index is currently done in other jurisdictions such as Manitoba, Newfoundland and Labrador, and Yukon.

 Please note that as per the Employment Standards, the minimum wage applies to all employees paid by salary, commission and for piece work.